-Provisions for loan losses decreased by \$720,287, or 622.0 percent, compared to 2020, due primarily to decreases in the management reserve based on historical loss analysis.
-The Association's risk factors used in the calculation of the allowance were based on a conservative review of high-risk assets, actual loan history, delinquencies, and an estimate of expected and inherent losses over the next 12 to 18 months.
+Provisions for loan losses increased by \$540,491, or 89.4 percent, compared to 2021, due primarily to a decrease in the specific allowance on impaired loans and the reversal of allowance taken in 2020 related to uncertainty related to the impacts of COVID-19.
+The Association's risk factors used in the calculation of the allowance were based on a conservative review of high-risk assets, actual loan history, delinquencies and an estimate of expected and inherent losses over the next 12 to 18 months.

-Operating expenses consist primarily of salaries, employee benefits and purchased services.
-Expenses for purchased services may include administrative services, marketing, information systems, accounting, and loan processing, among others.
+Operating expenses consist primarily of salaries, employee benefits, insurance fund premiums, occupancy and equipment, and purchased services.
+Expenses for purchased services may include administrative services, marketing, information systems, accounting and loan processing, among others.
+The increase in operating expenses of \$923,069, or 5.6 percent, in 2022 as compared to 2021 was due primarily to an increase in insurance fund premiums, occupancy and equipment, and travel.
+The increase in insurance fund premiums was due to increases in the FCSIC premium rate, which was driven by overall growth in the Farm Credit System.
+The increase in occupancy and equipment was due to completion and move into the new corporate headquarters building.
+The increase in travel was due to return to more normal travel for meetings and conferences as COVID cases declined and restrictions were eased as well higher gas prices for much of the year.

 The increase in operating expenses of \$3,956,753, or 31.2 percent, in 2021 as compared to 2020 was due primarily to an increase in salaries and benefits, insurance fund premiums, occupancy and equipment, and travel.
 The increase in salaries and benefits was due to the addition of several new employees to accommodate the growth of the Association.
 The increase in insurance fund premiums was due to increases in the FCSIC premium rate, which was driven by overall growth in the Farm Credit System.
 The increase in occupancy and equipment was due to completion and move into the new corporate headquarters building.
 The increase in travel was due to return to more normal travel for meetings and conferences as COVID cases declined and restrictions were eased.

-The increase in operating expenses of \$1,507,566, or 13.5 percent, in 2020 as compared to 2019 was due primarily to an increase in salaries and benefits and purchased services.
-The increase in salaries and benefits was due to the addition of several new employees to accommodate the growth of the Association.
-The increase in purchased services is due to increases in accounting and auditing expenses and contract services that were not incurred in the prior year.

-Authoritative accounting guidance requiring the capitalization and amortization of loan origination fees and costs resulted in the capitalization of \$1,791,011, \$1,710,034, and \$1,616,459 for 2021, 2020 and 2019, respectively, in origination costs, which will be amortized over the life of the loans as an adjustment to yield in net interest income.
-The capitalized costs consisted of salaries and benefits totaling \$2,188,143 related to the origination of loans.
+Authoritative accounting guidance requiring the capitalization and amortization of loan origination fees and costs resulted in the capitalization of \$4,198, \$1,791,011, and \$1,710,034, for 2022, 2021, and 2020, respectively, in origination costs, which will be amortized over the life of the loans as an adjustment to yield in net interest income.
+The capitalized costs consisted of salaries and benefits totaling \$3,477,585 related to the origination of loans.

-For the year ended December 31, 2021, the Association's return on average assets was 1.8 percent, as compared to 2.0 percent and 1.8 percent for the years ended December 31, 2020 and 2019, respectively.
-For the year ended December 31, 2021, the Association's return on average members' equity was 13.4 percent, as compared to 14.1 percent and 12.6 percent for the years ended December 31, 2020 and 2019, respectively.
-These increases are primarily due to a decrease in interest rates on the Association's direct note with the Bank offset by an increase in patronage income from the Bank.
+For the year ended December 31, 2022, the Association's return on average assets was 1.6 percent, as compared to 1.8 percent and 2.0 percent for the years ended December 31, 2021 and 2020, respectively.
+For the year ended December 31, 2022, the Association's return on average members' equity was 12.6 percent, as compared to 13.4 percent and 14.1 percent for the years ended December 31, 2021 and 2020, respectively.
+These decreases are primarily due to an increase in interest rates on the Association's direct with the Bank offset by an increase in patronage income from the Bank.